silviot/edx-platform-wiki/Bulk-Email.md

 list and batching the emails to different celery tasks to do the actual sending.
 The number of emails each task sends is configurable with EMAILS_PER_TASK.
 It requires the lynx package to convert HTML email to plaintext for multipart emails.
 SMTP errors are handled appropriately by retrying or falling through to the next email.
+There are several configurable settings with defaults.
+DEFAULT_BULK_FROM_EMAIL specifies the from address for email.
+EMAIL_HOST, EMAIL_PORT, EMAIL_HOST_USER, EMAIL_HOST_PASSWORD, and EMAIL_USE_TLS are for the SMTP email backend settings.

 ![Resulting message](image/bulkemail-footer.png)